 Any student who fails to comply with University policies or local, state or federal laws may be subject to discipline under the University Code of Student Conduct.
-Sanctions can include, but are not limited to, a reprimand, disciplinary probation, withdrawal of privileges, suspension, and expulsion; and may also result in a notation in the student's academic file.
+Sanctions can include, but are not limited to, a reprimand, disciplinary probation, withdrawal of privileges, suspension, and expulsion; and may also result in a notation in the student's university record.
 When a student's presence on campus is considered a threat to order, health or safety, the Provost or his or her designee may impose a mandatory leave of absence or conditions on the student's attendance.

-Generally, prospective students are not asked about previous criminal records with the exception of applicants to certain graduate and professional programs, such as the Law School.
-Employees, however, are required to disclose any and all convictions for a felony, crime of violence, dishonesty or crime against property or involving the threat of violence.
+Generally, prospective students are asked about previous criminal records.
+Employees are also required to disclose any and all convictions for a felony, crime of violence, dishonesty or crime against property or involving the threat of violence.
 A criminal record, if relevant to the position in question, is a factor considered in the employment process.

-The University's disciplinary procedures are described in the 2005-2008 PennBook: Resources, Policies & Procedures Handbook, which is available through the Office of the Vice Provost for University Life by calling (215) 898-6081.
-This policy is also available online at www.upenn. edu/osc/procedures.html.
+The University's disciplinary procedures are described in the Penn-Book: Resources, Policies & Procedures Handbook, which is available online at www.upenn.edu/osc/procedures.html.